 6. BUY SOME PRODUCT!

 Wineries on the Central Coast typically have a $10-15 tasting fee per person, and buying bottles is a great way to get that fee waved.
 More importantly, buying bottles supports the wineries and gives you an opportunity to share your newfound tastes with other people who weren’t along for the experience that day.
+If you’ve fallen in love with a certain winery, always ask about their Wine Club Membership!
+Not only will you be guaranteed their wine at a minimum of twice a year, but you’ll also receive discounts, free tastings for up to a certain number of people, and invitations to Member-Only events and fun Pick-Up Parties!
 Finally, you can never have enough wine, right?